Tensions in the Horn of Africa: Ethiopia and Sudan escalate accusations

 Relations between Ethiopia and Sudan have deteriorated following mutual accusations of border attacks.
 Sudan, embroiled in a civil war since 2023, denounces incursions by Ethiopian forces.
-Ethiopia, for its part, is dealing with several internal insurgencies and accuses Sudan of carrying out cross-border attacks.
+Ethiopia, for its part, deals with several internal insurgencies and accuses Sudan of carrying out cross-border attacks.
 The conflict threatens to further destabilize an already volatile region.

 Drones and satellite surveillance: the technology behind the borders 🛰️